7 Tips For Buying Your Baby’s First Walking Shoes

 - Redness on the skin – look for redness or rashes between toes, around the arches and ankles or any lumps on the soles of feet.

-- Nail problems – watch out for any inflammation or discoloration of toenails.
+- Nail problems – watch out for any inflammation or discolouration of toenails.

 - Deformed toes – make sure toes are always in a straight line with the foot and not curled back.
 It’s normal for the fifth toe to tuck under the fourth toe, or fourth toe to tuck under the third, but make sure the big toes are straight.